-Shanan Classical Tutorials offer home schooled students pre-college tutorial courses.
-We provide knowledgeable and passionate tutors, as well as a rigorous line-up of courses which are the basic for high school graduation as well as a thorough preparation for higher education.
+Shanan Classical Tutorials offers home schooled students pre-college tutorial courses.
+We provide knowledgeable and passionate tutors, as well as a rigorous line-up of courses which are the basis for high school graduation as well as a thorough preparation for higher education.

 PHILOSOPHY AND PURPOSE